 Our regular year-round Store Hours are:

 - Thursday, Friday, Saturday — 11am to 5pm

 - Sunday — 12 noon to 4pm

 For those in the area or within driving distance, we welcome you to visit our shop in person.
-Our friends from afar can now enjoy online shopping with us.
+Our friends from afar can enjoy online shopping with us.
 Just click on the SHOP ONLINE! button on the top menu bar.
-We now have the majority of our fibres, books, DVDs, spinning wheels, spindles, gadgets and tools loaded for you to see.
-Please let us know if you don't find what you are looking for!
+We have the majority of our fibres, spinning wheels, spindles, looms, gadgets and tools loaded for you to see.
+Please let us know if you don’t find what you are looking for!

-We invite everyone to signup here for our free Fibre Garden Newsletter, e-mailed sporadically.
+We invite everyone to signup here for our free Fibre Garden Newsletter, e-mailed more-or-less monthly.

 Thank you for visiting THE FIBRE GARDEN!